 If you’re fortunate enough to use your parents’ car and be added to their insurance as an occasional driver, take advantage – it’ll save you a lot of money.
 However, be transparent and honest with them, and their insurer, and let them know your intentions.
 A policy change may be required to go from a personal plan to one that involves more of a commercial element because you’re running a business from your car.
 That’s up to the insurer.

-If it’s just too much, consider shopping around for car insurance quotes from providers more open to the idea such as Intact (who insures Uber) or Aviva (who insures Lyft).
-Alternatively, many insurers are starting to offer telematics, usage-based, or pay-as-you-go insurance.
+Alternatively, many insurers are starting to offer telematics, pay-as-you-go, or usage-based insurance.
 This might be your cheapest option, especially as a younger driver.

 The bottom line